microsoft/hlsl-specs/proposals/0021-vk-coop-matrix.md

 ### `vk::khr::CooperativeMatrix`

-The `CooperativeMatrix` class will defined in a header file as a wrapper around a `vk::SpirvType` that will expand to the appropriate SPIR-V type.
+The `CooperativeMatrix` class will be defined in a header file as a wrapper around a `vk::SpirvType` that will expand to the appropriate SPIR-V type.
 This class will have the following interface.

 ```c++